of observations per ecoregion.

 Field ID tips

-The only similar species to the Fogbelt bumble bee is the Yellow-faced bumble bee, B. vosnesenskii.
+The only similar species to the Fogbelt / Obscure bumble bee is the Yellow-faced bumble bee, B. vosnesenskii.
 They both show yellow face, yellow scutum and yellow T4.
 A primary way to distinguish between the two is to look on the underside of the abodomen (stergites).
 Vosnesenskii has a solid black underside.
 As seen in the picture below, caliginosus show white hairs on its stergites (underside of abdomen).
-A more subtle field mark is that B. vosnesenskii has short even hairs while the Obscure bumble bee has hair a little more unkempt.
+A more subtle field mark is that B. vosnesenskii has relatively even hairs while the Obscure bumble bee has hair a little more unkempt.